Shagshag/prestashop-documentation/MailCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Mail.php line 407
+* This method is defined in [classes/Mail.php line 407](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Mail.php#407)